donsheehy/greedypermutation/examples/randompoints.md

-from metricspaces import MetricSpace from greedypermutation.knnsample import knnsample from greedypermutation.clarksongreedy import greedy from greedypermutation.vizpoint import VizPoint as Point
+from metricspaces import MetricSpace from greedypermutation.knnsample import knnsample from greedypermutation.clarksongreedy import greedy from ds2viz.geometry import VizPoint as Point

 W = 600
 H = 200